1906 - original structure

 Maga Design is a creative agency specializing in strategy and communications design for large companies and federal agencies, locally and nationally.

-Founded in 2006 out of the Affinity Lab, Adams Morgan has offered an vibrant, unique setting which has attracted highly-talented artists and technologists due the culture of the neighborhood.
+Founded in 2006 out of the Affinity Lab, Maga Design has called Adams Morgan home since (YEAR).
+AdMo offers a vibrant, unique setting that has attracted highly talented artists and technologists, due to the culture of the neighborhood.

 Adams Morgan has supported our growth from a fledgling start-up into a thriving small business and we look forward to our permanent home in the 18th Street Garage.